IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 The Fire.

-Further along the track we came across Tree Grayling (Neohipparchia statilinus), Southern Gatekeeper (Pyronia cecilia), Small Copper (Lycaena phlaeas), Iberian Scarce Swallowtail (Iphiclides feisthameli), Sage Skipper (Muschampia proto), Meadow Brown (Maniola jurtina), Common / Southern Blue (Polyommatus icarus / celina), Clouded Yellow (Colias crocea), Southern Brown Argus (Aricia cramera), Bath White (Pontia daplidice), Adonis Blue (Lysandra bellargus) and a very large Bush Cricket Species.
+Further along the track we came across Tree Grayling (Hipparchia statilinus), Southern Gatekeeper (Pyronia cecilia), Small Copper (Lycaena phlaeas), Iberian Scarce Swallowtail (Iphiclides feisthameli), Sage Skipper (Muschampia proto), Meadow Brown (Maniola jurtina), Southern Blue (Polyommatus celina), Clouded Yellow (Colias croceus), Southern Brown Argus (Aricia cramera), Bath White (Pontia daplidice), Adonis Blue (Lysandra bellargus) and a very large Bush Cricket Species.

 No comments: